wwjj999/chonkie/DOCS.md

 ## SemanticChunker

-the `SemanticChunker` groups content by semantic similarity.
+The `SemanticChunker` groups content by semantic similarity.
+The implementation is inspired by the semantic chunking approach described in the [FullStackRetrieval Tutorials](https://github.com/FullStackRetrieval-com/RetrievalTutorials/blob/main/tutorials/LevelsOfTextSplitting/5_Levels_Of_Text_Splitting.ipynb), with modifications and optimizations for better performance and integration with Chonkie's architecture.

 ```python
 from chonkie import SemanticChunker